Mythbusters123/blog.themyth.dev/articles/distro_switch.md

 But its not just a distro switch I want (really need) to do.
 I dual boot Windows, for school and other purposes, and that install is also getting heavily bloated, by the day (that I use it, which is like 2 days/week).

+The next issue is all my SSH and GnuPG keys, which are scattered across VMs and home folders and in random archives saved on my 2TB HDD (which I can't even write to on Linux, thanks Optane).
+Just to add to the confusion, Google Drive has a tendency to rename any file you come across that doesn't have an extension with .txt (yes, even executables too, don't ask me how they did that).
+This can easily be solved, all you have to do it archive it (I prefer .tar.xz or .tar.gz because Google is absolutely retarded and can't read DRM content if its in the XZ compression format...) and then ship it off to Google Drive, which in some cases is easier as it takes (probably placebo) less time to upload.
+However, it just adds one more step to the already complicated process that I wish I didn't spent this much time on.

+Passwords are another issue.
+Frankly, I'm torn.
+I want to use [Passky](https://github.com/Rabbit-Company/Passky-Server) because you can easily self-host it, but the only thing that I can really use to self-host is a Raspberry Pi that does no backing-up in any sort and I'd rather not lose all of my passwords to a hardware failure.
+This is what is pushing me towards [Bit Warden](https://bitwarden.com) but because you have to pay for certain functionality that should just be included in the vanilla plan (I'm looking at you, Emergency Access) it just seems off.
+I get it, companies need to make money; but basic features shouldn't be locked behind a paywall, thats mobile-game territory.

+A smaller, but more recent issue I have is that when I was installing my Arch system I foolishly (kinda) split up my `/home` and `/` partitions.
+This is useful in some cases, mostly where your system breaks and you do not want to lose all of your files, but when you have really big files you want to install (ISOs, games) and then your home folder fills up faster than your mom last night.
+500GB was a great size for an SSD that I bought, but the fact that I cannot dump a lot of things onto my NTFS drive (thanks again, optane) I am forced to use Windows.

+Windows is not the complete bane of my existence, however.
+I use LTSC, which is basically de-bloated Windows by Microsoft, and then
+If I ever get a CDN up (which I probably will)

+;tags: blog rant